Colon Health & Colorectal Cancer Screenings

 • Are you overweight?

-• Do you drink more than one alcoholic drink a day?
+• Do you drink more than one alcoholic drink per day?

 • Do you consume a diet high in red meats, such as beef, pork, lamb, and veal; or processed meats, such as hot dogs and lunch meats?